FredBoat/Quarterdeck/README.md

 ### v1 [WIP]

-The v1 docs can be found [here](https://koakuma.fredboat.com/qd/docs/index.html) and [here](https://koakuma.fredboat.com/qd/swagger-ui.html)
+The v1 Quarterdeck docs can be found [here](https://koakuma.fredboat.com/qd/swagger-ui.html).
-(one of these is going away in the future).
+It includes running test queries in the browser against a live testing deployment of Quarterdeck.
+If you are a developer who wants to build apps based on FredBoat's backend, please read the document [linked below](#contributing) to learn how to join our community, where you can request credentials to access our testing environment.

 ### v0